isma1422/DataVisualization/README.md

 # DataVisualization
-Example of data visualization in python
+Examples of data visualization in python